DataDog/documentation/content/en/developers/marketplace/_index.md

 Once your sandbox is created, you can [invite new members][7] from your organization to collaborate with.

-## Develop your integration or create a Marketplace tile only listing
+## Develop your integration, app, or Marketplace tile only listing

 ### Resources